 Why Penn State Behrend?

 At Penn State Behrend, writing is not a solitary pursuit.
 You’ll develop your art as you also polish your professional skills.
-Creative Writing majors can write for The Behrend Beacon newspaper and its online and social media presence.
-They also staff The Roundtable Society, a student organization that sponsors readings and excursions to literary and arts events in the area.
+As a Creative Writing major, you can participate in The Behrend Beacon and other student organizations, and attend readings by poetry, fiction, and non-fiction writers through the Creative Writers Reading Series.

-All Creative Writing majors complete a two-semester senior project that produces a coherent collection of writing, including a substantive critical preface.
+All Creative Writing majors complete a two-semester senior project that produces a collection of writing, including a substantive critical preface.
 You’ll work closely with a mentoring professor on your project, which concludes with a thesis defense and public reading of your work.
-Students and recent graduates have published their work in some of the finest literary journals in the country, including Cimarron Review, The Cincinnati Review, Colorado Review, Epoch, The Kenyon Review, The Literary Review, Mid-American Review, Pleiades, Poetry East, Poet Lore, Puerto del Sol, Salt Hill, Third Coast, and Western Humanities Review, and have published award-winning books with numerous presses.
+Students and recent graduates have published their work in some of the finest literary journals in the country, in addition to publishing award-winning books.